lowylori/geom99lab1/services/mydirections.md

 ```
 https://maps.google.com/?cid=15740132033244629220
 ```
 Next, take a relaxing ride on "it's a small world", an indoor ferry ride with a song that will surely get stuck in your head.
 This vibrant ride will lift your spirits and give you a chance to rest your feet.
-Plus the wait time is usually quite short.
+Plus the wait time is usually short.
 ```
 https://maps.google.com/?cid=4771927627430446726
 ```